 Becoming Au-Pair in Ireland gives you a fantastic opportunity to improve your English and to explore unique Irish nature.
 It is a great country to choose from as long as you can tolerate the rainy weather.

 Moreover, Ireland has different regulations for Au pair’s earnings.
 Families there pay 9,25 EURO per hour, which comes to 1,110 EURO per month with 30 hours working week.
 The cost of living is even higher than in England and comes to 2,000 EURO per month.

 With high salaries and one of the best qualities of life in the world, it is easy to see why being Au-pair in Switzerland is so popular.
 Zurich, Geneva, and Basel and some of the most popular cities to work in.

 Bordered by five countries, this country is one of the best places to live if you’re interested in European travel.
 Depending on where you’re based, you can walk over the border for a beer in Germany or drive to France for some shopping.

 Au-pair in Norway receives a solid salary of 530 EURO in a month.
+The cost of living is between 2,000 and 2.500 EURO per month.
 That should be enough to travel in the country, although high-quality standards.
-Cost of living between 2,000 and 2.500 EURO per month.

-Language: British English
+Language: British English.

-Language: German, Austrian Dialect
+Language: German, Austrian Dialect.